bamf2048/pi_retrogaming/Pi1/readme.md

 # Raspberry Pi 1 (Model B)

+If you want to emulate 8 or 16-bit systems, you can still do it on the old Pi 1.
+The Pi Zero is presumably just a bit faster than the original Pi.
+Knowing this I went back to my old Pi, booted up Lakka and found the performance and sound really lacking.
+Only Turbo Graphx 16 games ran smoothly.
+Watching videos of the Zero just stumped me even more because I say no noticable framerate or sound issues.
+So what's the answer?

 ## Overclocking

 To run emulators smoothly you must overclock.
 Add this to your `config.txt`: